 I am a Professor of Earth Sciences here at UNC Charlotte.
 My research interests center on surface processes, soils, weathering and landscape evolution on Earth.
 I have a particular interest in mechanical weathering.
-See this video for an overview of that work.
+See this 18 min video for an overview of some of that work.
 I study both stress-loading processes like thermal cycling (Eppes et al., 2016); as well as how the mechanics of subcritical cracking – the type of cracking that likely drives all weathering – translates into measurable weathering (Eppes and Keanini, 2017; Aldred et al., 2015) and geomorphic phenomena like rock erosion, river incision or exfoliation (e.g. Shobe et al., 2017; Eppes et al., 2018; Collins et al., 2018).
 I also have a strong interest in the late Quaternary geology of the southern San Juan mountains and Piedmont of the southeastern United States.
 My students and I use soils to map and date surficial deposits like alluvial fans and terraces; and put the results in the context of climate change on Earth.

 I am always looking for good students for any of these graduate degree programs: MS in Earth Sciences; PhD in Geography; and PhD in INES – a joint program with Civil Engineering.
 TA positions are currently available.